 20. In Compliance with clause 13 of UE Rulement 679/2016 referred to the Protection of the personal data, we wish to inform you that your data are filed on paper and electronically, and are kept at our head office for the purpose of providing the services you

 have requested.
 Transfer of data for the above purposes is optional, however refusal to do so will make it impossible for Monterosa SpA and Monterosa 2000 SpA to proceed with ticket office procedures.

-19. The ticket office and access systems used in Monterosa SpA and Monterosa 2000 SpA plan the recording of the passages for each pass as often as they go through a gate, allowing us to geolocalize each ticket.
+21. The ticket office and access systems used in Monterosa SpA and Monterosa 2000 SpA plan the recording of the passages for each pass as often as they go through a gate, allowing us to geolocalize each ticket.
 In the areas of the ticket office, boarding and disembarkation of the Chardonney-Laris gondola, there are some cameras for the MONITORING.
 Images will be stored only for safety reasons.
 The images are kept for security reasons.
 According to art.
 13 of the UE Regulation 679/2016, the privacy of these information is granted and the information are kept for security and insurance reasons, for statistic evaluations and for controllling the correct use of the tickets.

-22. TEEN are those born after October 31st 2000.
-JUNIORS are those born after October 31st 2004.
-BABY are those born after October 31st 2010.
+24. TEEN are those born after October 31st 2004.
+JUNIORS are those born after October 31st 2008.
+BABY are those born after October 31st 2014.
 This last category has free ski pass only if there is the contextual purchasing of an adult pass (Adult or Senior or Teen) of the same type and length, otherwise BABY will pay the NC (not contextual) rate.
 Senior are those born before 31/05/1958.
 Silver category is no longer available and is equated to Senior category.